Project Goal (the challenge & solution)

 This project aims to merge these two worlds by putting the processing power and integrated peheripherial set of the 80-MHz ARM M4F based TM4C123 series of micro controllers into the Arduino-Leo (and Uno, Duemilanove, Due, *Mega) compatible form factor.

 This will provide typical Arduino users with a much more powerful board while maintaining a familiar programming environment (through the use of Energia).
-It also provides a platform for those wanting to grow beyond this basic development approach into a more low-level IDE by using TI's free Code Composer Studio and selecting the EK-TM4C123GXL project configuration.
+It also provides a platform for those wanting to grow beyond this basic development approach into a more low-level IDE (with breakpoints and stepping) by using TI's free Code Composer Studio and selecting the EK-TM4C123GXL project configuration.

 *The board breaks out all pins, but only utilizes the basic set of headers to maintain a 2" x 3" form factor.